dguest/atlas-dl/_episodes/02-credentials.md

 >
 > But if your private key becomes compromised, you'll have to delete your private key everywhere to make sure no steals your identy.
 > You can make this slightly less likely by generating a key _just for gitlab_.
 Instead of using the default key location, use something like `~/.ssh/gitlab`.
-> Then tell your computer to use the gitlab key when connecting to Gitlab:
+> Then tell your computer to use the gitlab key when connecting to Gitlab by adding this to your `.ssh/config` file:
 > ~~~
 > Host gitlab.cern.ch
 >  User git